Softeq/angular-libs/projects/data-mappers-lib/README.md

 #### Composition of mappers

-But what if `employee` entity can be a part of `company` entity, like in the following example?
+But what if `employee` entity can be a part of a `company` entity, like in the following example?
 ```javascript
 const company = {
   name: 'Insurance Ltd',